iMissile/Self.Writing/Notes/DataScience_notes.md

 	- Never use set.seed(), use clusterSetRNGStream() instead, to set the cluster seed if you want reproducible results
 - [When does foreach call .combine?](http://stackoverflow.com/questions/18704115/when-does-foreach-call-combine)
 - [foreach as List Comprehensions](ftp://cran.r-project.org/pub/R/web/packages/foreach/vignettes/foreach.pdf). см документ "Using The foreach Package"
-If you're familiar with the Python programming language, it may have occurred to you that the foreach package provides something that is not too dierent from Python's list comprehensions.
+If you're familiar with the Python programming language, it may have occurred to you that the foreach package provides something that is not too different from Python's list comprehensions.
 In fact, the foreach package also includes a function called when which can prevent some of the evaluations from happening, very much like the \if" clause in Python's list comprehensions.
 - [“un-register” a doParallel cluster](http://stackoverflow.com/questions/25097729/un-register-a-doparallel-cluster)
 - [How can I print when using %dopar%](http://stackoverflow.com/questions/10903787/how-can-i-print-when-using-dopar)
 - [How to log when using foreach (print or futile.logger)](http://stackoverflow.com/questions/38828344/how-to-log-when-using-foreach-print-or-futile-logger)